xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 # waterfall from mountains
 Xi Liu<br>
 This project is done for computer graphics course at New York University, fall 2022, using WebGL.<br>
 Wave simulation using fast fourier transformation.
-The task is to find height $h$ given horizontal position $x, z$, and $t$ decompose the wave height field as a sum of sin and cos waves decomposition uses fft, rapid method of evaluating sums.
+The task is to find height $h$ given horizontal position $x, z$, and $t$.<br>
+Decompose the wave height field as a sum of sin and cos waves decomposition uses fft, rapid method of evaluating sums.<br>
 ```math
 \displaylines
 {